+Topic sentence first - perhaps something about shrubs are ideal vegetation to consider for restoration and management in drylands.
+Nonetheless, shrubs in these systems are typicall slow growing? (citations), difficult to establish (citations), and frequently cleared by ranchers, agriculture, and historically in solar farms as well (Citations etc).
+Hence, artificial canopies can provide an important surrogate test for canopy effects in drylands.
+There is a relatively long history of use in ecology. then fo into this —- artificial canopies has been used to explore drought using rainout shelters and were highly effective. (citations).
+Open-Top-Chambers (OTC), have been used to….. (citations).
+Finally, in deserts??? both have been used but??? what is novel here - what is the gap we are filling - not at small scales roughly the size of resident etc same as other para above - logically and clearly set up your story is reader lead to see the why super clearly in this study…

-Artificial canopies, such as rainout shelters and Open-Top-Chambers (OTC), have been used to study the change in a variety of abiotic parameters such as CO2, temperature, soil temperature, solar radiation, and humidity (Yahdjian and Sala 2002; Marion et al. 1997).
+have been used to study the change in a variety of abiotic parameters such as CO2, temperature, soil temperature, solar radiation, and humidity (Yahdjian and Sala 2002; Marion et al. 1997).
 Although these shelters are effective, they’re relatively expensive to build and may be difficult to assemble in a short period of time.
 Rainout shelters used in semi-desert grassland studies have proven to be effective in altering precipitation, yet they have minimal impact on changing other variables such as air and soil temperature, humidity, and light (English et al. 2005).
-On the other hand, OTCs have been experimentally used to increase temperature in plant studies in high-latitude ecosystems (Marion et al. 1997).
-Although these shelters are effective at manipulating different abiotic parameters, they’re relatively expensive to build and may be difficult to assemble in a short period.
-It is therefore key to take advantage of the variability in temperature and light in drylands to explore the effects of man-made shelters that are inexpensive and easily-built.
+On the other hand, OTCs have been experimentally used to increase temperature in plant studies in high-latitude ecosystems (Marion et al. 1997). see above - re-organize - is that it for shelter research in deserts ecologically? check the journal we want to submit to first and the second choice too.
+Although these shelters are effective at manipulating different abiotic parameters, they’re relatively expensive to build and may be difficult to assemble in a short period - meh - OK so I guess ok to list gaps - typically large (not shrub sized), expensive to deploy, and have not measured fine-scale microclimate data underneath? or have they?.
+It is therefore key to take advantage of the variability in temperature and light in drylands to explore the effects of artificialy shelters that are inexpensive and easily-built and MOST importantly see above - shrubs are hard to setup.. .etc I think logic is shrubs great but hard to manage, shelters used in ecology but mostly at larger sizes and not as a surrogate for vegetation, and it would be worthwhile to know mechanistically how small shelters compare to shrub microclimate effects in the exact same systems….
+THEN you are set up to go for the paper. readers will be like.. .AHHH got it.

+so flow

+para 1 climate change rates increasing in deserts - species need to adapt through many strategies.
+HECK use something like that as topic sentence

+Para 2 Vegetation is a critical component of dryland ecosystems. then explain why.

+Para 3 Shrubs are the dominant vegetation cover class in many drylands and thus be great to be able to better understand and manage them… however… old, hard to recruit etc.. and in ecology- we use shelters… set up how then explain gaps - size, scale, cost, and purpose novel here PLUS coupled with nearby shrubs in the same system is key.